 Most people don’t spend much time thinking about their bathroom mirrors.
-They act as a decorating detail that isn’t given a lot of attention in most cases.
-However, more people should look deeper into their bathroom mirrors since they are used every single day.
-Not only does a mirror make it easier to handle daily grooming, but the right mirror can add style and personality to a bathroom.
+They act as a decorating detail that isn’t usually paid much attention.
+However, more people should look deeper into their bathroom mirrors since they are used daily.
+A mirror makes it easier to handle daily grooming, and the right mirror can add style and personality to a bathroom.

-It’s also a lot less challenging to install a new mirror than to switch out a sink, toilet, or shower.
-A bathroom mirror can complement other decor to offer more of the style you prefer.
+Installing a new mirror is much less challenging than switching out a vanity, toilet, or shower.
+A bathroom mirror can complement other decor to offer more of your preferred style.
 It can also be more understated and let a feature like the wallpaper or a sink shine.
-Regardless of which way you want to go, this article will help you choose the perfect bathroom mirror.
+Regardless of your destination, this article will help you choose the perfect bathroom mirror.

 Tips For Choosing the Right Bathroom Mirror

 Before we delve into details about mirror features, we want to share a few tips on choosing the right bathroom mirror.
-Each of these tips will help you get the look you want in your bathroom.
+These tips will help you get the look you want in your bathroom.
 However, remember above all that it’s essential that the mirror looks good to you since you’ll be the person using it every day.

-- Small mirrors, large mirrors, and mirrors in between all offer something different – Many people have a preference between small and large mirrors, but either can do the job.
+- Small mirrors, large mirrors, and mirrors in between all offer something different – Many people prefer small and large mirrors, but either can do the job.
 A large mirror gives you additional reflection space and can make a bathroom seem larger.
 A smaller mirror leaves room for other décor items like lamps and sconces.

-- Remember to decide between framed and frameless mirrors – Another choice you will need to make is whether you use a framed or frameless mirror.
+- Remember to decide between framed and frameless mirrors – Another choice you must make is whether you use a framed or frameless mirror.
 Frameless mirrors have a clean, stylish look that is more modern if you prefer a spa-like atmosphere.
 Mirrors with frames add extra details and can fill up a space.

-Keep these things in mind as you read on and learn more about different mirror factors that will determine which product is right for you.
+Remember these things as you read on and learn more about different mirror factors to determine which product is right for you.

 Selecting the Ideal Size for a Bathroom Mirror

-In most cases, a bathroom mirror size is determined based on the vanity size.
+A bathroom mirror size is usually determined based on the vanity size.
 Mirrors are typically two to four inches narrower than the vanity, but this can vary depending on your space’s style and configuration.
-You can decide to hang a mirror along an entire lengthy, narrow vanity or choose something smaller that is only found over the sink itself.
+You can hang a mirror along a lengthy, narrow vanity or choose something smaller that is only found over the sink.

 Another thing to consider is whether your mirror will house a medicine cabinet.
 If so, you’ll have a smaller selection and need to consider how much space your bandages, medications, and other items will take up.
 The mirror should be large enough to hold everything you need it to.

-Mirrors come in various sizes, shapes, and finishes, so you can really get creative with the one you choose.
-The most traditional option is going to be oval or rectangular with a style similar to other décor.
-However, mirrors can also be custom made to fit perfectly into a space.
+Mirrors come in various sizes, shapes, and finishes so you can get creative with your chosen ones.
+The most traditional option will be oval or rectangular, similar to other décor styles.
+However, mirrors can also be custom-made to fit perfectly into a space.

 Wondering where to hang the perfect mirror once you’ve purchased it?
-Some people are under the impression that a bathroom mirror has to be centered over the sink, but this isn’t always possible.
-That doesn’t mean that you should go without a mirror or lament having to do something a bit more unique.
+Some people think a bathroom mirror has to be centered over the sink, but this isn’t always possible.
+That doesn’t mean you should go without a mirror or lament having to do something more unique.
 It might take time to get used to a mirror that isn’t over the sink, but it’s something you will become accustomed to.

 Another consideration is how far above the backsplash a mirror should be hung.
 The reality is that this depends on the actual space.
-Everything from the dimensions of the mirror to the ceiling height and location of other items will have an impact on your final choice.
+Everything from the mirror’s dimensions to the ceiling height and location of other items will impact your final choice.
 Test different options by making light marks on the wall and seeing if any area looks crowded.
 If it does, you may need to make a few changes.

-Deciding Whether to Hang One or Two Mirrors Over a Double Vanity
+Do You Hang One or Two Mirrors Over a Double Vanity?

-If you have a bathroom that includes a wide vanity, especially one with two or more sinks, you might be wondering whether you should hang a single large mirror or two smaller mirrors for each of the sinks.
+If you have a bathroom with a wide vanity, especially one with two or more sinks, you might wonder whether you should hang a single large mirror or two smaller mirrors for each sink.
 There is no hard and fast rule one way or the other.
 It primarily comes down to preference and how your bathroom is laid out.

-Choosing to use two smaller, perhaps taller mirrors can make the room feel as if it has more vertical space, while a single large mirror makes the entire room seem larger since it reflects more of the bathroom.
-Keep in mind that even if you have a single sink, you can still use multiple mirrors throughout the bathroom if you prefer the look of it.
+Using two smaller, perhaps taller mirrors can make the room feel like it has more vertical space, while a single large mirror makes the entire room seem larger since it reflects more of the bathroom.
+Remember that even if you have a single sink, you can still use multiple mirrors throughout the bathroom if you prefer the look of it.